 Healthy Snack - try our BBQ Beef - healthy BBQ with veggies that even picky eaters like

-We started this basket with a volleyball, because you can use it in any park; simply stand in a circle and try to keep the ball up.
+We started this basket with a volleyball because you can use it in any park; simply stand in a circle and try to keep the ball up.
 Have fun - invent your own silly rules (i.e. everyone has to stand on one foot when you yell the code word).

 Your kids are no longer living with you, but you still want to get them something.
 Wild Zora meat & veggie bars are a great little gift for a college student.
 They are easy to carry around campus and because they are high in protein, they are the perfect brain fuel for your hard working student.
-Try our popular sampler with all five flavors.
+Try our popular sampler with all seven flavors.
 Don't forget to add something "green", because it's Easter (wink) and because college students always appreciate a little cash.

 Tip: To keep the Wild Zora packages together for a neat presentation, we used little double sided tape.
 Glue dots would also work well.